In This Article

 "Combine a low-carb diet with inadequate sleep, a stressful job and maybe too much exercise, and you'll find yourself at a hormonal frat party," Coale says in her post.

 As mentioned earlier, there's no such thing as a bad carb—both cupcakes and brown rice hold a healthy, happy purpose in this life.
 However, Briden does have some recommendations pertaining to carbs and hormone health.
-First and foremost, it might be a good idea to avoid gluten (aka wheat) since, just like sugar, it has an inflammatory effect inside our body.
+First and foremost, it might be a good idea to avoid gluten (aka wheat, barley and rye) since, just like sugar, it has an inflammatory effect inside our body.
 Instead, she recommends incorporating clean, whole forms of complex carbs, which she refers to as "gentle carbs" as they are anti-inflammatory:

 - Sweet potato

 - Gluten-free pasta

 Portion-Size & Timing

 To keep hormone levels in check, incorporating carbs at certain times of the day and in certain quantities may be key.
 Briden points out that the standard American diet typically adds up to a whopping 400 grams of carbohydrates per day—far too high, she says.
 Instead, the optimum range should hit a "sweet spot" somewhere between 150 grams and 200 grams (this can, of course, fluctuate based on individual needs and lifestyle.)
 In food-speak, a day's worth of healthy carbs could look like two potatoes, two pieces of whole fruit, and a small serving of rice paired with healthy fats, protein, and vegetables throughout the day.